Note: This post was first published on March 4, 2013.

-- 8GB of dedicated GDDR5 system memory that gives the system 176GB/second of bandwidth.
+- 8GB of exclusive GDDR5 system memory, offering 176GB/second of bandwidth

-- The console also comes with a built-in storage hard disk drive and the most recent USB 3.0 ports.
+- Built-in storage hard disk drive and the latest USB 3.0 ports

 2. No Price Tag Yet